Frozen (franchise): Live at the Hyperion

-Fantasy Springs (Tokyo DisneySea)
+Fantasy Springs

 Taking the place of the originally-announced Scandinavia port, Fantasy Springs will be the newest port-of-call at Tokyo DisneySea and features three themed areas attached to the sea: the kingdom of Corona from Tangled, the kingdom of Arendelle from Frozen, and Neverland from Peter Pan.
 The Frozen area will feature the village of Arendelle and its castle, as well as Elsa's ice palace on the North Mountain.
 A new dining location inside the Arendelle Castle, as well as an expanded version of the Frozen Ever After attraction from Epcot is expected to be included in the new land.
-This port-of-call is expected to be open in Spring 2024.
+This port-of-call is expected to be open on June 6, 2024.

 World of Frozen (Hong Kong Disneyland and Walt Disney Studios Park)

-As part of the multi-year expansion to both Hong Kong Disneyland and the Walt Disney Studios Park in Disneyland Paris, both parks will receive a land based on Frozen.
-Both lands will be set in the kingdom of Arendelle post-Frozen, where Queen Elsa has declared a Summer Snow Day for its citizens.
-The lands will feature an expanded version of the Frozen Ever After attraction from Epcot, as well as new dining locations, meet-and-greets, and shops.
-Unique to Hong Kong Disneyland's Frozen land is Wandering Oaken's Sliding Sleighs, a sled-based rollercoaster that will send guests on a winding journey through Arendelle.
+As part of the multi-year expansion to both Hong Kong Disneyland and the Walt Disney Studios Park in Disneyland Paris, both parks received a land based on Frozen.
+Both lands are set in the kingdom of Arendelle post-Frozen, where Queen Elsa has declared a Summer Snow Day for its citizens.
+The lands feature an expanded version of the Frozen Ever After attraction from Epcot, as well as new dining locations, meet-and-greets, and shops.
+Unique to Hong Kong Disneyland's Frozen land is Wandering Oaken's Sliding Sleighs, a sled-based rollercoaster that send guests on a winding journey through Arendelle.

-Hong Kong Disneyland's Frozen land is currently under development behind Fantasyland and is set to open in the second half of 2023.
+Hong Kong Disneyland's Frozen land opened on November 20, 2023, behind Fantasyland.
 On the other hand, the Walt Disney Studios Park's Frozen land is expected to open in 2025 alongside the new lake area that will be located behind the current park area.